Eye Health

 How we can help:

-At Orpington Eyecare Centre we offer a range of Myopia management in spectacles or contact lenses.
-Both have been clinically proven to reduce the progression of myopia by up to 60%.
-The earlier Myopia management is started the better the refractive outcome.
-Remember, there is no ‘right’ age for contact lenses, we are experienced in fitting very young children and will guide you through the process.
+At Orpington Eyecare Centre, we take pride in being the only practice in the area to offer the full range of myopia management options available in the UK.
+Our comprehensive solutions include specially designed spectacles, advanced contact lenses, and innovative Red Light Therapy, all clinically proven to reduce the progression of myopia by up to 60%.
+Beginning myopia management early ensures better long-term visual outcomes.
+And remember, there’s no ‘right’ age for contact lenses—our experienced team is proficient in fitting even very young children and will guide you through every step of the journey.

 Myopia control spectacle and contact lenses not only optically correct existing myopia, giving clear distance and near vision, but have also been proven to slow the progression of myopia in most children by up to 60%.
 The benefits of this can be lifelong.